micha-lmxt/partial-hydration-sk/README.md

 ## Limitations

-Currently Svelte style tags don't work in static components.
+Currently Svelte style tags work in static components, but only with a little ugly hack.

 ## Example